Medical Informatics, Bachelor of Science

 🔗 More Info https://www.iu-fernstudium.de/

-• 3 flexible time models from full-time to part-time for every situation
+• 3 flexible time models from full-time to part-time for every life situation

 • interesting specializations, such as Artificial Intelligence or Cyber Security